Marcello-Sega/namd/README.txt

 biology.
 For more information, see http://www.ks.uiuc.edu/

-The NAMD project is funded by the National Institutes of Health National Institute of General Medical Sciences (PHS 5 P41 RR05969).
+The NAMD project is funded by the National Institutes of Health National Institute of General Medical Sciences (NIH 9P41GM104601).